-- How to implement a CVL
+- How to implement Liquidation

-- How will Liquidation affect Directors and Employees?
+- How are Directors and Employees affected?

-- What does a CVL cost?
+- What does Liquidation cost?

-When to use Creditor’s Voluntary Liquidation
+When to use Liquidation

 A company that is insolvent and unable to pay its debts can be closed using Creditor’s Voluntary Liquidation (CVL).
 The business may be struggling because of changes in the market such as fewer customers or greater competition.
 Alternatively it may have simply fallen victim to mismanagement.